What are Activation Campaigns, Content Engagement Units and Calls To Action (CTAs) and how to set them up?

-This CTA is triggered when visitors try to leave the website.
+A lightbox layout CTA is usually triggered when visitors try to leave the website (Exit Intent behavior).
 Exit Intent is highly effective at reducing bounce rate and converting exiting traffic.
 Here are a few examples of the message types that are presented by Exit Intents.

 - Image and text – A banner that presents text (title and subtitle that you can compose) and an image that you can place beside the text: